-A conflict of interest arises in any situation where a director's duty to act solely in the best interests of the corporation and to adhere to his or her fiduciary duties is compromised or impeded by any other interest, relationship or duty of the director.
-A conflict of interest also includes circumstances in which the director's duties to the corporation are in conflict with other duties owed by the director such that the director is not able to fully discharge the fiduciary duties owed to the corporation.
+A conflict of interest arises in any situation where a director's duty to act solely in the best interests of the Corporation and to adhere to their fiduciary duties is compromised or impeded by any other interest, relationship or duty of the director.
+A conflict of interest also includes circumstances where the director's duties to the Corporation are in conflict with other duties owed by the director such that the director is not able to fully discharge the fiduciary duties owed to the Corporation.